Tomorrow, The Pretty Things, The Pink Fairies interview with John Alder (Twink)

 Very commercial song that has been covered a few times.
 Very trippy.

-Yes in 1967 we played along side Pink Floyd & The Soft Machine to name a few.
+Yes in 1967 we played along side Pink Floyd and The Soft Machine to name a few.
 We also played with The Jimi Hendrix Experience and many other great bands of the time.
-Things were changing fast and shows were becoming more & more like events with liquid lights and joss sticks burning and people dancing the FREAK OUT.
+Things were changing fast and shows were becoming more and more like events with liquid lights and joss sticks burning and people dancing the FREAK OUT.
 However, there were still very straight gigs and they always got a surprise when Tomorrow came.
-We played The UFO Club, The Saville Theatre, The 14 Hour Technicolor Dream, Christmas On Earth, we also played a number of open air festivals and traveled to Europe for gigs, mainly France & Holland.
+We played The UFO Club, The Saville Theatre, The 14 Hour Technicolor Dream, Christmas On Earth, we also played a number of open air festivals and traveled to Europe for gigs, mainly France and Holland.
 It was a very exciting time and I always looked forward to gigs.
 We had a great time for the short time that the band lasted.
-We appeared in a film called SMASHING TIME with Rita Tushingham, Lynn Redgrave & Michael York & also worked on the film BLOW UP.
+We appeared in a film called SMASHING TIME with Rita Tushingham, Lynn Redgrave and Michael York and also worked on the film BLOW UP.

-Three tracks for SF Sorrow had already been recorded and there was no need for me to re-do Skip's drum parts as they were perfect.
-I worked on all the other tracks remaining including "Lonliest Person".
-Some tracks had already been written but not recorded, and others not yet written, & some were written together on location for WHAT'S GOOD FOR THE GOOSE the film we did with Norman Wisdom, "Old Man Going" & "The Journey".
-Working with Norman Smith was a particular pleasure who I found to be very open to everyones ideas.
-I put forward a number of ideas which were used in the production, the link with the roll call between "Private Sorrow" & "Balloon Burning", the out-tro with ad-lib vocal conversation to "She Says Good Morning" & the rising oscilator sound leading into the solo of "Old Man Going" plus other bits & bobs.
-"Well Of Destiny" was a joint ad-lib creation recorded in studio 2 (Abbey Rd).
-I enjoyed, as always, working at Abbey Rd, great engineers, electronic equipment & producers.
+Three tracks for S.F.
+Sorrow had already been recorded and there was no need for me to re-do Skip’s drum parts as they were perfect.
+I worked on all the other tracks remaining including “Loneliest Person”.
+Some tracks had already been written but not recorded, and others not yet written, and some were written together on location for WHAT’S GOOD FOR THE GOOSE the film we did with Norman Wisdom, “Old Man Going” and “The Journey”.
+Working with Norman Smith was a particular pleasure who I found to be very open to everyone’s ideas.
+I put forward a number of ideas which were used in the production, the link with the roll call between “Private Sorrow” & “Balloon Burning”, the out-tro with ad-lib vocal conversation to “She Says Good Morning” and the rising oscillator sound leading into the solo of “Old Man Going” plus other bits & bobs.
+“Well Of Destiny” was a joint ad-lib creation recorded in studio 2 (Abbey Rd).
+I enjoyed, as always, working at Abbey Road, great engineers, electronic equipment and producers.
 Phil, Dick, Jon & Wally were great to work with & their performances are outstanding.

 The original concept for THINK PINK was to create a very psychedelic series of sound portraits that would transport the mind of the listener to other places.
 The original idea for the title was KEYS that idea was dropped as the album developed.